Spread the love

 How this helps your child understand comprehension passages better

-This means that if you can read all the Chinese characters in your school textbook, you’ll have no problems reading the characters that appear in your Chinese comprehension passage.
+Being able to read all the Chinese characters in your school textbook would mean that your child will have no problems reading 99.9% of the the characters that appear in the Chinese comprehension passages.

-Well, you can start with the Chinese textbook that they’ve used the previous year to make it easier.
+What can you do if your child is unable to recognise the Chinese words and characters at their level?
+You can start with the Chinese textbook that they’ve used the previous year to make it easier.

 2. Watch Chinese cartoons / animes / drama with Chinese subtitles